 Approaching the Island from Lake Ontario, the western entrance to the North Channel is through the Upper Gap, leaving Prince Edward county to port.
 If you are well out on the lake, use the twin high chimneys of Ontario Hydro’s Lennox Generating Plant located on the mainland directly opposite the entrance of the gap.
 You will pick up a red buoy about 1.5 miles south of Grape Island, located immediately off Drain’s Point on the Island.

 Once into the gap you have a choice for an anchorage.
-Prinyner’s Cove, two miles west on the north of Cressy Point, Prince Edward County, has been a long-time favorite with sailors.
+Prinyner’s Cove, two miles west on the north of Cressy Point, Prince Edward County, has been a long-time favourite with sailors.
 On summer weekends, you may be in the company of 60-70 boats.
 There are limited facilities ashore but a pump out is available.
 This mile long cove affords excellent protection except from the north east.

 The alternative is Wemp’s Bay which you may well have to yourself.
 A delightful rural setting on the west side of Amherst Island, there are only a few houses on the bay which has a good sand beach at its head and a sandy bottom extending out some distance.
 The swimming is lovely here, and a great spot for standing on the bottom to scrub your waterline.
 Do not stay overnight unless the forecast assures you that the winds will be from the N-E, N or NW or NW.
 One caution, be aware of the shallow area to starboard as you proceed towards the head of the bay.

 Amherst Bay and Long Point Bay located on the east of Wemp’s Bay are pleasant alternatives to Wemp’s Bay.
-These bays are open to the southwest but careful maneuvering can provide you with shelter from strong prevailing winds.
+These bays are open to the southwest but careful manoeuvring can provide you with shelter from strong prevailing winds.
 Amherst Bay, west of Nut Island, can be entered by running down a line between the red buoy south of Grape Island and the opening over the bar at the north side of Nut Island.
 Shallow areas lie of either side of this line.
 Some shelter from the SW can be obtained by nudging up to the NW shore of Nut Island.

 Within Long Point shoal draft sailboats can find a protected area on the north side of the federal dock which is on the east side of this bay.
 Once a thriving commercial fishing area, this spot is largely deserted with a few cottages and abandoned fishing paraphernalia – signs of another era.
 Caution should be exercised when entering each of these bays, which like, Wemp’s Bay, have good sandy beaches.